 Hi!
 I’m Marie, a writer, speaker and social entrepreneur on a mission.

-I’m a creative polymath and I love nothing more than working with purpose-driven people; people like YOU.
-If you’re ready to use your story, your expertise or your inherent resilience as a catalyst for positive social change, then you’re in the right place.
+I love nothing more than working with purpose-driven people; people like YOU.
+If you’re ready to use your story as a catalyst for positive social change, then you’re in the right place.

-You might have landed here because you’ve heard about my books, book-coaching or my work with survivors.
+You might have landed here because you’ve heard about my books, book-coaching, resilience speaking or my work with survivors.
 You might have landed here expecting to see a picture of a dog or two.
 Don’t worry, it’s all here and if you scroll down a little further, you’ll find what you’re looking for.

 The Dani Moore Trilogy